Ludwinghc/H-Sanity/README.md

 # 6. Functional requirements:

-6.1 Hotel and customer login.
+6.1 Hotel Login.

+6.2 Costumer Login.

+6.3 Auditor Login.

-6.2 Creation of the hotel profile on the platform with information such as social reason, location, contact (mobile).
+6.4 Creation of the hotel profile on the platform with information such as social reason, location, contact (mobile).